CognitiveProgrammer/CplusPlus_SmartPointer/README.md

 *This module will describe the properties of unique_ptr<> as well as how the use this smart pointer in C++ programs*

-*This program will use examples of module 1 to properly demonostrate the difference between these two pointers.*
+*This program will use examples of module 1 to properly demonstrate the difference between these two pointers.*

 [Module - 3 : Using of weak_ptr<>](https://github.com/9lean/CplusPlus_SmartPointer/tree/master/Module3_weak_ptr)